ojeks31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change the group owner to school for the file home creates a directory called my_dir with permissions 751 in the working directory. changes the group owner to school for the file hello
+change the group owner to school for the file home creates a directory called my_dir with permissions 751 in the working directory. changes the group owner to school for the file hello changes the owner and the group owner of _hello to vincent and staff